duckietown/book-devmanual-software/src/basics/development/linux.md

 ## Ubuntu

 As of this writing, the most recent version of Ubuntu is 22.04 LTS (Long Term Service) which will be supported until April 2032.
-Ubuntu 22.04+ versions should also be fine.

 ## Installation